denten-books/plain-text/30-format.md

 handcuffs simply contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.
 Code similarly shapes the written word.
 Located somewhere between screen and storage medium, formats relate matter to content.
-They are techniques by which immanent inscription, the electromagnetic charge, is transformed into transcendent digital objects: novels, songs, films, or poems.
+They are techniques by which immanent inscriptions, the electromagnetic charge, are transformed into transcendent digital objects: novels, songs, films, or poems.
 Formatting imposes structure.

 Think of a paragraph, for example.
 Writers use them to break up the flow of